civitai/civitai-javascript/README.md

 This will compile the TypeScript files and generate the necessary JavaScript files in the `dist` directory.

-3. Create a `.env.test` file in the root directory and add your Civitai API token, i.e., `CIVITAI_TOKEN`.
+3. Create a `.env.test` file in the root directory and add your Civitai API token, i.e., `CIVITAI_API_TOKEN`.

 ### Running Tests